skjdaniel/llm-from-scratch/README.md

 I try to simplify the code in Raschka's repo by 1) using `einops` and `einsum` (especially for attention mechanisms) and 2) omitting details that I don't want to focus on.
 I often use different variable, function, and class names.

-There may be (hopefully small) mistakes or inconsistencies that I've missed or haven't bothered to correct.
+There are probably some (hopefully small) mistakes or inconsistencies that I've missed or haven't bothered to correct.

 ### Notebooks (brief contents)